Backendless/ui-builder-library/components/bl-totop-component/README.md

 ## Usage

 Make sure the page overflow is not set.
+In addition, the scrolling target should not be hidden by any parent element.

 <p align="center">
   <img src="./example-images/page-overflow.png" alt="page overflow" width="959"/>